-During the informal conduct meeting, the respondent student or group meets with a hearing officer to review reported details, address questions about process, and understand their perspective about what happened, including their personal level of responsibility or nonresponsibility.
+During the informal conduct meeting, the respondent student or group meets with a hearing officer to review reported details, address questions about process, and discuss their perspective about what happened, including their personal level of responsibility or nonresponsibility.
 Therefore, the responding student is expected to state whether they are or are not responsible for the alleged violation(s) during this time or in a subsequent follow up meeting.
 Students will be apprised of the expected range of sanctions possible for the listed violations.
 If the student accepts responsibility and agrees to the sanctions for the Student Code of Conduct violation(s), no formal hearing will occur.
+Students who receive a Disciplinary Reprimand will waive their right to an appeal based on the claim that the disciplinary sanction imposed was grossly disproportionate.
 If the student accepts responsibility for the agreed upon violations but not the sanctions, the student can request a sanctioning hearing.
 If the student does not accept responsibility for the violations, this conduct meeting will then serve as a pre-hearing conference to support the student in explaining the hearing process and to complete the formal hearing request.